JennEYoon/datasciY/so/README.md

 #
 # Refined .Move() method, save new file using Active Workbook property.
 #
-# This method opens an Excel workbook, splits each worksheet into
+# This module opens an Excel workbook, splits each worksheet into
 # separate files, and saves each Excel file with a new name.
 # The purpose is to preserve extensive formatting of pivot tables
 # in the original Excel workbook, while using Python to split it into